nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 steal identities (e.g. DIDs).

 Countermeasures:
-- Nodes MUST verify the payload hash when receiving transaction payload.
+- Nodes MUST verify the payload hash when receiving transaction payload as specified by [RFC004 section 3.6 (Signature and payload verification)](rfc004-verifiable-transactional-graph.md)

-## 8. Issues
+## 9. Issues

 The following issues must be either be solved in this RFC or acknowledged being acceptable: